Back to Blog

 Where do most MVP budgets go wrong?

-Founders underestimate three things: (1) the labor cost — building it yourself is 4-6 months of full-time work, (2) the production hardening — Bolt/Lovable output isn't production-ready and the rebuild cost runs $25K-$75K for AI-supervised builds or $30K-$150K with traditional freelancers (per Chrono Innovation's Feb 2026 cost breakdown), with the rebuild rewriting 59% of the original code on average and up to 76% for complex projects (per AppyCodes' 20-engagement study), and (3) the ongoing run cost — €200-€300/month for services after launch.
+Founders underestimate three things: (1) the labor cost — building it yourself is 4-6 months of full-time work, (2) the production hardening — Bolt/Lovable output isn't production-ready and the rebuild cost runs $25K-$75K for AI-supervised builds or $50K-$500K with traditional agencies (per Chrono Innovation's Feb 2026 cost breakdown), and (3) the ongoing run cost — €200-€300/month for services after launch.

 Is the wintura.ai €218/month number really representative for other founders?